-Mérida Sustentable (Sustainable Mérida) is the vision of the current city’s administration to achieve a sustainable city in the long run, through adequate mobility, energy savings, pollution reduction, waste management and mitigation and adaptation to climate change.
-It also includes the creation and maintenance of multipurpose public spaces to create a suitable environment for people to live, commute and make use of their natural resources — without compromising the natural resources of the following generations.
+Mérida Sustentable (Sustainable Mérida) is the city administration’s vision for creating a sustainable city in the long run by implementing adequate mobility, energy savings, pollution reduction, waste management, and climate change mitigation and adaptation.
+The plan also includes the creation and maintenance of multipurpose public spaces to create a suitable environment for people to live, commute, and enjoy their city’s natural spaces — without compromising the access to these spaces of future generations.

-The sustainable development of a city is achieved through the integration of the environmental, economic and social systems.
-This includes the management of green infrastructure, the strategic and planned network of natural and semi-natural areas that provide extensive ecosystem services and protect biodiversity.
+The sustainable development of any city is achieved through the integration of environmental, economic, and social systems.
+This includes the management of green infrastructure, the strategic and planned network of natural and semi-natural areas that provide extensive ecosystem services, and the protection of biodiversity.

-In Mérida’s Green Infrastructure Plan, based on various technical studies, tree-planting strategies have already been developed, including the planting of 100,000 trees in the city.
-This plan includes the selection of sites to plant the trees, as well as the species to be planted, in order to maximize environmental benefits.
-Citizen participation, as well as the commitment of the private sector, is key for the long-term maintenance of green areas.
+In Mérida’s Green Infrastructure Plan, based on various technical studies, has already developed tree-planting strategies, planting 100,000 trees in the city so far.
+This plan includes the identification of areas to plant the trees in, as well as selecting the best tree species in order to maximize environmental benefits.
+Citizen participation and the involvement of the private sector are key for maintaining these green areas in the long run.

-The city is participating in the Cities4Forests initiative to strengthen its actions towards a resilient and sustainable Mérida.
+Mérida has joined Cities4Forests to strengthen its actions towards a resilient and more sustainable city.

 Renán Barrera Concha

-The municipality of Mérida is currently developing the Public Spaces System, also called the “Green Lung”.
-The aim is to generate a network of complete public spaces in the west of the city, physically and functionally connected to improve environmental, social, and heritage values of the land, as well as to promote urban mobility and raise the quality of life of its residents.
+Mérida’s local authorities are currently developing a Public Spaces System, also called the “Green Lung”.
+Their goal is to create a network of public spaces in the west of the city to improve environmental, social, and cultural heritage values of the land, as well as to promote urban mobility, and increase the quality of life of Mérida’s residents.

 To apply for this job email your details to firstname.lastname@example.org